michaelthorne/front-end-code-guide/README.md

 <a name="general"></a>
 ## 1. General

-- There must be a clear separation of concerns: structure, presentation and behavior
+- There must always be a clear separation of concerns: structure, presentation and behavior
-- Keep your code readable and easy to understand – think about the next person who has to maintain it
+- Keep your code readable and easy to understand
 - Consider a sensible maximum for line-length e.g. **80 character** wide columns
+- Indentation must be 4 spaces (and not tabs)
-- Make use of whitespace to _improve_ readability of the code
+- Use whitespace to _improve_ readability of the code
-- Use [EditorConfig](http://editorconfig.org) if your IDE or text editor supports it
+- [EditorConfig](http://editorconfig.org) can help maintain the basic whitespace conventions
-- When in doubt, refer to other [guidelines](#6-inspiration--credits)
+- When in doubt use existing, common patterns or refer to other [guidelines](#6-inspiration--credits)

 <a name="browsers"></a>
 ## 2. Browsers